TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 ### Requirements: Pinpoint Odometry Processor

+By having the robot follow points, this forces the robot to follow the path.
+Using dervivates like pedro paths adds complexity and adds transitional correction.

 Support for Bezier Curves

 Black Ice is tailored for teams looking for simple path execution with the option of modular customization.